Seahawks’ Pete Carroll on ‘unfortunate’ Jadeveon Clowney hit, DK Metcalf’s impressive blocking

-RENTON — The debate over Jadeveon Clowney’s hit that knocked Eagles quarterback Carson Wentz out of Sunday’s wild-card playoff game showed no signs of dying down a day later.
+RENTON — The debate over Jadeveon Clowney’s hit that knocked Eagles quarterback Carson Wentz out of the wild-card playoff game Sunday showed no signs of dying down a day later.

 It was endlessly discussed on social media as well as national platforms such as the NFL Network.